hasura/graphql-engine/server/benchmarks/README.md

 empty file named `SKIP_PR_REPORT` in the benchmark set's directory; this will prevent display of regression numbers in the PR comment body, but will still run and record the benchmarks.

+**For code reviewers**: help double-check the above, in particular look for errors in K6 output.
+Take a look at the detailed GUI report, make sure if using `constant-arrival-rate` that the query can keep up with load.